dlawrences/GlobalAIBootcampBucharest/fraudulentClaimDetection/README.md

 The following are required to complete this hands-on lab:

 - A Microsoft Azure Machine Learning Studio account.
 If you don't have one, [sign up for free](https://studio.azureml.net/) - click on "Sign up here".
-Please choose the **_Standard Workspace_** option when prompted.
+Please choose the **_Free Workspace_** option when prompted.
 - Microsoft [Visual Studio Code](http://code.visualstudio.com) version 1.14.0 or higher
 - [Node.js](https://nodejs.org) version 6.0 or higher